Pentagrams and Pomegranates

 Grabiner discovered - or rather rediscovered - a singular truth: it is very difficult to maintain one's anger while one is being adored, no matter what the first party may think about the appropriateness of the second party's actions.
 He did not become gay and light-hearted, but his anger cooled and his frustration faded gradually.

 But he did not allow himself to touch her.
 It had been a very difficult day, and he did not want to give away more than he meant.
 He realized now that he had put the gimmal ring on her third finger like an idiot.
 The tragic truth was that it had simply never occurred to him to put the ring on her first finger.
 He had been under a great deal of stress, but to make such a mistake -

 But then, there is no lying to oneself.
-He was already unwilling to give her up to anyone, not a younger man, not a handsomer man, not a brighter man - if one existed somewhere.
-It was easy to mock her and to call her a child, but even he could not ignore how constant her heart was.
+He was already unwilling to give her up to anyone, not a younger man, not a handsomer man, not a brighter man - if one such existed somewhere.
+It was easy to mock her and to call her a child, to call her silly or idiotic, but even he could not ignore how constant her heart was.
 He had not wished to ensnare her in a net of forty-nine lifetimes, but if he would be bound, it would not be to a friend.
 He had no experience with them.
 There was only one vow he knew how to make, only one vow he was willing to stake his life against.

 "Hieronymous," Amoretta said as she interrupted his thoughts, "I love you."
 She smiled and it was sweet, but tempered by pain and understanding.
 She was weathering her own storm.

 Then she drew away and obediently went to sit in the desk chair again.